 Still, it took until Bobby Valentine’s second stint with the team in 2005 for them to win another Japan Series.
 Bobby V became a huge celebrity in Japan, and had a six-season tenure with the team, but their split after the 2009 season was hardly amicable or even mutually agreed upon.
 The very next season, under a new manager, they finished in third place but won three consecutive series started on the road, giving them one of the most improbable Japan Series wins in league history.

 In 2017, the Marines treated the baseball world to one of the most bizarre mascots you’ll ever see: a skeleton with a giant fish head.
 The two parts are separable, and the mascot makes random appearances not only at the ballpark, but anywhere the cameras will follow it.
+At the end of the 2021 season, Nazo no Sakana announced its retirement.

 Franchise Established on: September 21, 1949